OpenEvalProject/evals/manuscripts/elife-89635/v1/manuscript.md

 In addition to the binding pocket, we observed stability changes in various regions of the TMDs for prestin and SLC26A9 that may explain their distinct functions.
 For prestin, anion binding resulted in stabilization for the intracellular cavity but destabilization for regions facing the extracellular milieu (Figure 1C, Figure 1—figure supplement 1A).
 The stabilizing effects for the cytosol-facing regions were manifested by HDX acceleration upon Cl− removal at the linker between TM2 and TM3, and the intracellular portions of TM7, TM8, and TM9 (Region128–135, Region284–294, and Region354–375) (Figure 1—figure supplement 2.22–2.27, 2.58–2.64, 2.82–2.87).
 In contrast, HDX slowed for the regions facing the extracellular environment, namely the extracellular ends of TM5b, TM6, and TM7 (Region250–262 and Region309–316) (Figure 1—figure supplement 2.45–2.51, 2.66–2.68, 2.71).
 However, for SLC26A9, anion binding destabilized the cytosol-facing regions, as HDX slowed by ~fivefold upon Cl− removal for the intracellular ends of TM8, TM9, and TM12 (Region351–369 and Region440–455) (Figure 1C, Figure 1—figure supplement 1B, Figure 1—figure supplement 3.62–3.63, 3.77–3.82).
 The distinct thermodynamic consequences of anion binding for prestin and SLC26A9 point to a distinct molecular basis underlying their different functions as a motor and a transporter, respectively.

-## Anion binding drives the folding of prestin’s binding site
+### Anion binding drives the folding of prestin’s binding site

 For prestin in HEPES, which adopted the putative apo state, the 20-fold HDX acceleration for the binding site (Figure 2A) is consistent with a process of local destabilization, even unfolding, or increased solvent accessibility as the region becomes exposed to the intracellular water cavity (Bavi et al., 2021).
 To investigate these possibilities, we measured prestin’s HDX in response to a chaotrope, urea, which destabilizes proteins by interacting with backbone amides (Lim et al., 2009).
 In a background of 360 mM Cl−, the addition of 4 M urea accelerated HDX for the N-terminus of TM3 (Region137–140: Peptide134–140) by 20-fold (Figure 3A), suggesting that this region was destabilized and accessible to urea in its exchange-competent state.
 In apo prestin, however, the PF at the N-terminus of TM3 was unaffected by urea (after accounting for the known ~50% slowing of the kchem; Lim et al., 2009; Figure 3A), arguing that this region was already unfolded prior to the addition of urea (Ramesh et al., 2019).

 ![Figure 3.](https://cdn.elifesciences.org/articles/89635/elife-89635-fig3-v1.jpg)

 **Figure 3.:** (A) Deuterium uptake plots for the N-terminus of TM3 (Peptide134–140) measured in the absence and presence of 4 M urea, in a background of (left) Cl− and (right) HEPES.
 Replicates (circles, triangles, and squares): 2 in Cl−, 3 in HEPES, 2 in HEPES with urea, biological.
-Gray dashed curves represent deuterium uptake with k (chemBai et al., 1993; Nguyen et al., 2018), normalized with the back-exchange level.
+Gray dashed curves represent deuterium uptake with kchem (Bai et al., 1993; Nguyen et al., 2018), normalized with the back-exchange level.
 (B) Deuteration levels for (left) the N-terminus of TM3 (Peptide134–142) in three biological replicates and for (right) TM1 (Peptide84–101) after 5 min labeling upon titrating Cl− to apo state of prestin.
 Dashed lines indicate deuteration levels at t = 5 min (* and # for apo and Cl−-bound states, respectively) taken from Figure 2A.b and Figure 1—figure supplement 2.11.
 Residues in gray denoted in the peptide sequence do not contribute to the deuterium uptake curve.

 We note that in apparent contradiction to our inference that the N-terminus of TM3 was unfolded in the apo state, its HDX was ~100-fold slower than kchem.
 Such apparent PF for an unfolded region has been reported when it is located inside an outer membrane β-barrel, rationalized by the region having a lower effective local concentration of the HDX catalyst, [OD−], than in bulk solvent (Zmyslowski et al., 2022; Lin et al., 2022).
 For prestin, we propose that detergent molecules in the micelle can restrict the access of OD− to amide protons, leading to a local effective pD lower than the bulk solvent and hence producing the apparent PF for the unfolded N-terminus of TM3.

 The folding reversibility of the anion-binding site was evaluated by tracking the HDX for 5 min after titrating in Cl− to apo prestin.
 Deuteration levels for the N-terminus of TM3 (Region137–140) decreased with increasing Cl− concentration (Figure 3B), suggesting reversible folding upon Cl− binding.
 Similar behavior was seen in the middle of TM1 (Region86–101: Peptide84–101) as Cl− binding stabilized the binding pocket (Figure 3B).

 We also examined prestin’s stability in its intermediate states, obtained by replacing Cl− anions with SO42− and salicylate (Bavi et al., 2021; Ge et al., 2021).
 When SO42− is the major anion, prestin’s HDX was nearly identical as in Cl−, except for a slightly faster HDX at the anion-binding site (Region128–142 and Region394–397) at labeling times longer than 103 s (Figure 4).
 This mild HDX response suggested a slightly destabilized binding site while the remaining regions retained normal dynamics as in Cl−.
-In the presence of salicylate, HDX slowed across the TMD, with the greatest effect seen at the anion-binding site (10-fold; ΔΔGsalicylate−Cl−bindingsite=1.4kcal/mol) (Figure 4), indicating that salicylate binding to prestin globally stabilized the TMD, primarily at the anion-binding site.
+In the presence of salicylate, HDX slowed across the TMD, with the greatest effect seen at the anion-binding site (10-fold; $ΔΔG_{salicylate−Cl−}^{bindingsite}=1.4kcal/mol$) (Figure 4), indicating that salicylate binding to prestin globally stabilized the TMD, primarily at the anion-binding site.
 These stability changes provide a thermodynamic context to the cryo-EM structures (Bavi et al., 2021).

 ![Figure 4.](https://cdn.elifesciences.org/articles/89635/elife-89635-fig4-v1.jpg)

 **Figure 4.:** (A) Heatmaps showing the difference in deuteration levels at each labeling time for all transmembrane domain (TMD) peptides measured in SO42− or salicylate compared to Cl−.
 Peptide sequences are displayed on the y-scale and legible through the high-resolution image.
 (B) The structure shows the anion-binding pocket with the putative position of the bound Cl−.
 The pink mesh highlights the region with the greatest HDX response to binding to various anions.
 Colored regions correspond to peptides whose deuterium uptake plots are shown when the protein is in Cl− (black, two biological replicates shown in circles and triangles), SO42− (green), and salicylate (blue).
 Prolines are colored in gray.
 Gray dashed lines indicate deuteration levels in the full-D control.

-## Prestin in a lipid bilayer exhibits a highly dynamic TM6
+### Prestin in a lipid bilayer exhibits a highly dynamic TM6

 We chose to measure the HDX of prestin in GDN micelle to match the cryo-EM conditions (Bavi et al., 2021; Ge et al., 2021; Butan et al., 2022).
 Structures of GDN-solubilized prestin in Cl− obtained by three research groups are indistinguishable (Cα RMSD <1 Å), demonstrating the reproducibility and robustness of the system.